spareinetrip/stremula-1/README.md

 3. **Server** serves content from the database in real-time
 4. **Tunnel Service** provides HTTPS access via Localtunnel with a unique subdomain
 5. Posts are only marked as "fully processed" when ALL required sessions are found and converted
+6. **Command Logging**: All available CLI commands are displayed when starting services

 ## 🔄 Auto-Restart Functionality